CSolution Project Structure

 Software Layers in Packs

-Project Structure
+Directory Structure

 This section describes how the csolution based project files should be organized to allow the scenarios described above.
-This section gives also guidelines for a directory structure.
+This section also gives guidelines for a directory structure.

 Refer to Directory Control for information about configuring these directories.